Can Witch Hazel Help Acne?

 Expand to read details of studies

-This study examined two types of inflammation: (1) inflammation associated with injuries to the rats' paws, and (2) inflammation associated with arthritis in the rats.
+The second study, published in the Journal of Pharmacy and Pharmacology in 1994, examined two types of inflammation: (1) inflammation associated with injuries to the rats' paws, and (2) inflammation associated with arthritis in the rats.

 The data showed that the witch hazel water had no effect on swelling from the paw injuries, but it did reduce the inflammation associated with arthritis.2 The data from this study indicates that witch hazel water may help with some types of inflammation, but because of the preliminary nature of this study and because it was performed in animals, we do not know if it confers the same effect in humans.